Vintage Future

 Vintage Future is the ninth studio album by the American post-punk band The Intelligence, released on September 25, 2015 on In the Red Records.
 The album was produced by vocalist and guitarist Lars Finberg and former guitarist Chris Woodhouse.

 The album features contributions from Finberg's former Thee Oh Sees bandmates Brigid Dawson and Petey Dammit.

 Reception

 In a positive review for AllMusic, Heather Phares praised the album's diversity and aesthetic: "Vintage Future is one of the Intelligence's most focused albums, and their most clever and satisfying music in some time."
 In another positive review for The A.V.
 Club, David Anthony wrote: "The record is an amalgam of classic sounds updated for the modern era.
-At times it’s easy to see the influence of Devo or The Stooges, but it even bares a passing resemblance to some of Denton, Texas’ garage-punk greats."
+At times it’s easy to see the influence of Devo or The Stooges, but it even bears a passing resemblance to some of Denton, Texas’ garage-punk greats."